Its fun painting with colors, but using values in painting is what makes successful paintings.

-In the painting above the mountains in the background are much lighter than the foreground.
+In the painting above aerial perspective is doing its job.
+The mountains in the background appear much lighter than the foreground landscape.

 Different colors reflect or absorb more or less light.
-Yellow reflects the most light of any color.
+Yellow reflects more light than any other color.
 The light bounces back off the color into our eyes.
-This makes the color look lighter to us.
+This makes yellow look lighter to us.

 There is no rule that says a person has to paint something its actual natural color.
-A painting will work as long as we use light against dark.
+A painting will work if we use light against dark values.

-Dolphins are actually gray.
+Dolphins in nature are actually gray.
 Plain old gray is boring to me.
 I painted these dolphins pink and purple instead.

 The values are what made the painting work, regardless or what colors were used.